J. C. Sherritt: Professional career

-Sherritt went undrafted in the 2011 NFL Draft, but signed a free agent contract on April 20, 2011, with the Edmonton Eskimos of the Canadian Football League (CFL).
+Sherritt went undrafted in the 2011 NFL draft, but signed a free agent contract on April 20, 2011, with the Edmonton Eskimos of the Canadian Football League (CFL).
 In his first year in the league (2011) Sherritt became a key component of the Eskimos defense.
 He amassed 72 tackles, 13 special teams tackles, and 3 quarterback sacks.
 JC Sherritt had an even better year in his second season in the CFL.
 Sherritt finished the 2012 CFL season with a CFL record 130 tackles; despite missing 1 game due to injury.
 He surpassed the previous record of 129 tackles by Calvin Tiggle from 1994.
 He was named a CFL West All-Star, CFL All-Star, and also named the CFL's Most Outstanding Defensive Player.
-After his outstanding 2012 season, Sherritt was rewarded with a three year contract extension by the Eskimos.
+After his outstanding 2012 season, Sherritt was rewarded with a three-year contract extension by the Eskimos.

 Sherritt suffered a broken thumb in Week 6 of the 2013 CFL season, he underwent surgery on it during the following bye week.
 At the time of his injury he had 37 tackles through 6 games.
 Sherritt missed 4 games following his surgery to repair his broken thumb.
 In Week 15, he re-fractured the same thumb and was listed as out-indefinitely.
 Sherritt continued to be an important contributor on the Eskimos defense over the next three seasons, totaling 70 tackles in 2015 and 77 in 2016.
 In the first game of the 2017 season Sherritt left the game after suffering an apparent Achilles injury.
 On June 26, 2017 it was announced that Sherritt would miss the remainder of the season with a ruptured Achilles.
 Despite missing almost the entire 2017 season Sherritt and the Eskimos agreed to a two-year contract extension on February 9, 2018.
 In 2018, he played in all 18 games and recorded 100 defensive tackles, three sacks, and two interceptions.
 On January 16, 2019, he announced his retirement.

 Coaching career

+Calgary Stampeders

 On January 28, 2019, it was announced that Sherritt had been hired by the Calgary Stampeders to be their linebackers coach.

+Cal Poly Mustangs

-In January of 2020, Sherritt was hired by new head coach Beau Baldwin at Cal Poly originally as the linebackers coach and co-special teams coordinator, but was later announced as the defensive coordinator in February of 2020.
+In January 2020, Sherritt was hired by new head coach Beau Baldwin at Cal Poly originally as the linebackers coach and co-special teams coordinator, but was later announced as the defensive coordinator in February 2020.

+Saskatchewan Roughriders

+On January 15, 2024, it was announced that Sherritt had been named the linebackers coach and pass game coordinator for the Saskatchewan Roughriders.
+He served in that capacity for one season, but did not return in 2025 amid reports that he had joined the coaching staff for the Edmonton Elks.

+Edmonton Elks

+On January 10, 2025, the Edmonton Elks announced that Sherritt was hired as the team's defensive coordinator and linebackers coach.